On this page you will find definitions of common knitting terms used in knitting patterns.

 Finish or close off live stitches so knitted work does not unravel.
 Also referred to as Cast Off.

-Bind Off In Pattern
+Bind Off in Pattern

 To keep the pattern active while binding off.
 For example, if pattern is a two-by-two rib stitch you would work this pattern while binding off.
 Also see cast off in pattern.